manuarora700/login-and-registration-system/Readme.md

 1. All the passwords are ```md5()``` secured which is next level encryption.

 1. Sessions and cookies are used to make sure that user does not stay more than 5 minutes on the recover password page.

+1. It can be forked and used into any website directly.